eveasian88/Memory-Clicky-Game/memoryclickygame/README.md

 ## Memory Clicky Game

-This is a FINDING NEMO themed memory game made with React.js.
+This is a [FINDING NEMO](https://eveasian88.github.io/Memory-Clicky-Game/) themed memory game built with the React.js. library.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).